Printed maps, either by woodblock, copper- or steel engraving, were usually bound into an atlas, and a larger number was sold black and white.

 Dare to go in black

-Nowadays it is becoming a challenge to find maps in original colors.
+Nowadays, it is becoming a challenge to find maps in their original colors.
 Many uncolored maps are being colored to make them more sellable.

-Please note that an uncolored copy in a strong and dark impression is a pleasure looking at.
+Please note that an uncolored copy in a strong and dark impression is a pleasure to look at.

 Early imprints are recognizable at the plate tone.
 The engravers of the 16th century are some of the greatest engravers ever.
 Samples are Jodocus Hondius, van Langren, Cleas Jansz.
 Visscher, Petrus Karius, Frans Hogenberg.